Effects of statistical dependence on multiple testing under a hidden Markov model

 where $r\not=1$ is one of the two eigenvalues of the matrix $(q_{ij})$, the other being 1.

-The result can be read as follows.
-If the information of the dependence (i.e., $q_{ij}$) is not available, but the values of all other parameters are known, including $P(a)$, then the likelihood ratio would have to be evaluated as
+We shall refer to the above conditional likelihood ratio as the full likelihood ratio (FLR), as it is based on the entire $X$.
+On the other hand, if the information of the dependence (i.e., $q_{ij}$) is not available, but the values of all other parameters are known, including $P(a)$, then the likelihood ratio would have to be evaluated as

 where $f(x)$ is the density of $N(0,1)$.
-That is, the ratio is the so-called ``local FDR'' divided by $P(0)$ \cite{efron:etal:01}.

-For the time being, let us call the conditional likelihood ratio based on the entire $X$ the full likelihood ratio (FLR), and that only based on $X_0$ the local likelihood ratio (LLR).
-It is then easy to see that for $\rx\approx 0$,
+We shall refer to this conditional likelihood ratio as the local likelihood ratio (LLR).
+It then can be seen that

-Thus, at the first order, the dependence in $\state$ merely adds more noise but no ``net effect'', regardless of the actual values of $\state$.
+Thus, at the first order, the dependence in $\state$ merely adds noise but no ``net effect,'' regardless of the actual values of $\state$.
 If there is any state-dependent effect, it should be reflected in a higher order term of $\rx$.
 To see if this is the case, take the second order derivative in $\rx$.
 Again, the calculation can be done formally.
 To evaluate the state-dependent net effect, proceed with

 giving